 Drink More Water

-What you drink is just as important as what you’re eating when it comes to weight loss.
-A 2016 study published in the Journal of Nutrition and Dietetics reveals that well-hydrated people ate up to 206 fewer calories each day than those who skimped on the H2O.
+What you drink is just as important as what you're eating when it comes to weight loss.
+A 2016 study published in the Journal of Human Nutrition and Dietetics reveals that well-hydrated people ate up to 206 fewer calories each day than those who skimped on the H2O.
 And by "well-hydrated," we mean increasing water intake by just 3 cups a day!
 For middle-aged women, staying hydrated can have particularly profound effects; drinking ice water is a recommended solution for battling the hot flashes that often accompany menopause.
-For more ways to hydrate and shed those unwanted pounds, add the 22 Best Teas For Weight Loss to your lineup.
+For more ways to hydrate and shed those unwanted pounds, add the best teas for weight loss to your lineup.

 Snack on Almonds